Have you tried reading aloud with secondary students? I have, and the results are positive!

 If a class and I are have an “off day,” I will grab a book of poetry or a picture book and read to them.
 Reading for secondary students should be fun, and when I engage students this way, the class is receptive.
 Another possible reason is that students feel a connection with their teacher, thus building relationships, which then improves classroom management. . .

 Want to try it for yourself?
-Grab a story, read it to your students, and try a quick extension activity.
-You can download 101 activities for any piece of literature here:
+Grab a story, read it to your classes, and try a quick extension activity.